 Are Refrigerator Pickles Good For You?

-Refrigerator pickles go through a process of fermentation and fermented foods of all kinds are beneficial for our health and wellbeing.
+Refrigerator pickles undergo fermentation and fermented foods of all kinds are beneficial for our health and wellbeing.
 Fermenting produces live cultures and living foods that your digestive tract literally feeds off of.
 Good gut health is the first step towards a strong immune system.
 Need I say more?
 Eat those pickles!

 What Can I Do With Refrigerator Pickles?